h3nnn4n/Polyminoes.jl/README.md

-For now the code works for small shapes, like 4x4 and 4x5, more than...
-It sucks :)
+For now the code works for small shapes, like 4x4 and 4x5, more than that... good luck :)